opencybersecurityalliance/casp/UseCases/README.md

    ransomware's command and control servers.
- - Updating intrusion detection systems and endpoint protection platforms with the latest IoCs to detect and prevent further infections. -Initiating network segmentation to isolate affected systems and prevent the ransomware from spreading.
+ - Updating intrusion detection systems and endpoint protection platforms with the latest IoCs to detect and prevent further infections.
+ - Initiating network segmentation to isolate affected systems and prevent the ransomware from spreading.

 Due to the nature of the threat found, the Response playbook may also initiate further CACAO workflow steps to automatically remediate the affected system.